-Officials from the Department of Social Services note Section 137.115.9 is amended to require county assessors to use a nationally recognized automotive trade publication to determine the true value of motor vehicles for the tax year ending on or before December 31, 2023 and contains an emergency clause that will become effective upon passage and approval of this legislation.
+In response to a similar proposal from 2023 (HCS for SS for SCS for SB 133), officials from the Department of Social Services noted Section 137.115.9 is amended to require county assessors to use a nationally recognized automotive trade publication to determine the true value of motor vehicles for the tax year ending on or before December 31, 2023 and contains an emergency clause that will become effective upon passage and approval of this legislation.
 The state tax commission shall determine which publication shall be used.
 Section 137.115.10 is amended to state that beginning January 1, 2024, assessors are required to use the manufacturer's suggested retail price for all manufactured motor vehicles as acquired annually by the state tax commission for the original value in money of all motor vehicle assessment valuations.